Louis-Hippolyte Lafontaine

-Sir Louis-Hippolyte Ménard dit La Fontaine, 1st Baronet, KCMG (October 4, 1807 – February 26, 1864) was a Canadian politician who served as the first Premier of the United Province of Canada and the first head of a responsible government in Canada.
-He was born in Boucherville, Lower Canada in 1807.
-A jurist and statesman, La Fontaine was first elected to the Legislative Assembly of Lower Canada in 1830.
-He was a supporter of Papineau and member of the Parti canadien (later the Parti patriote).
-After the severe consequences of the Rebellions of 1837 against the British authorities, he advocated political reforms within the new Union regime of 1841.
+Sir Louis-Hippolyte Ménard dit La Fontaine, 1st Baronet, KCMG (October 4, 1807 – February 26, 1864) was a Canadian politician, jurist and statesman, who served as the first Premier of the United Province of Canada and the first head of a responsible government in Canada along side Robert Baldwin.

+Early life

+La Fontaine was born in Boucherville, Lower Canada in 1807.